epfl-lara/stainless/core/src/sphinx/installation.rst

 **Where to find generated files**

-The compilation will automatically generate the following two bash scripts:

-1. ``frontends/scalac/target/universal/stage/bin/stainless-scalac`` that will use the ``scalac`` compiler as frontend,
+The compilation will automatically generate the bash script ``frontends/scalac/target/universal/stage/bin/stainless-scalac`` that uses the ``scalac`` compiler as frontend.
-2. ``frontends/stainless-dotty/target/universal/stage/bin/stainless-dotty`` that uses the ``dotc`` compiler as frontend (experimental).

 You may want to introduce a soft-link from ``frontends/scalac/target/universal/stage/bin/stainless-scalac`` to a file called ``stainless``: